Police braced for day of riots as Musk fans flames with tirade against Starmer

 It came as a standing army of 6,000 police officers was preparing for a new wave of violence at 39 demonstrations planned around the UK.

-There was fury that Musk used far-right messages and images to attack Sir Keir personally as he appeared to fan the flames of discontent.
+There was fury that Mr Musk used far-right messages and images to attack Sir Keir personally as he appeared to fan the flames of discontent.
+But when questioned on the X owner’s comments, he repeatedly refused to even acknowledge Mr Musk by name.

 The apparently unprovoked attack on Starmer and the UK government from across the Atlantic came as:

-- 6,000 police were put on standby braced for riots and demonstrations across the UK.

-- Two emergency meetings were called by Sir Keir, first with his cabinet and then the emergency committee COBR to prepare for more violence.
+- Two emergency meetings were called by Sir Keir, first with his cabinet and then the emergency committee Cobra to prepare for more violence

-- Fears offices of legal firms which help asylum seekers and asylum centres will be targeted in 39 protests planned for Wednesday.
+- Fears offices of legal firms that help asylum seekers and asylum centres will be targeted in 39 protests planned for Wednesday

-- Residents and businesses boarding up homes and offices in target areas.
+- Residents and businesses board up homes and offices in target areas

-- Security advice has been handed out to MPs amid fears they could be targeted.
+- Security advice has been handed out to MPs over fears they could be targeted

-With Britain braced for further violence there were also calls for a travel ban to be imposed on Musk amid fears that his tirade of tweets he was posting on his own social media website could fan the flames of riots.
+With Britain braced for further violence, there were also calls for a travel ban to be imposed on Mr Musk over fears that his tirade of tweets being posted on his own social media website could fan the flames of riots.

-Musk, who has 193 million followers on X and is donating $45 million a month to Donald Trump’s reelection campaign, suggested on Monday that “civil war is inevitable” in the UK - comments which were criticised by Downing Street.
+Mr Musk, who has 193 million followers on X and is donating millions to Donald Trump’s re-election campaign, suggested on Monday that “civil war is inevitable” in the UK – comments which were criticised by Downing Street.

 But this was as nothing to the plethora of tweets he put out on Tuesday as he also claimed that his site X is “the UK’s biggest source of news” at a time when his own messages appeared to repeat fake claims.

-It was quite a turnaround from a man who former prime minister Rishi Sunak rolled out the red carpet for last November ahead of an artificial intelligence conference.
+It was quite a turnaround from a man for whom former prime minister Rishi Sunak rolled out the red carpet last November ahead of an artificial intelligence conference.

-Most damaging was his tweet with “#twotierkeir” - a far-right claim which has been used to justify the riots, suggesting police are going soft on left-wing and Islamic violent protesters but hard on far-right white working-class protesters.
-He appeared to repeat conspiracy theories which critics claim are also being pushed by another friend of Trump’s, Nigel Farage.
+Most damaging was his tweet with the hashtag #twotierkeir – a far-right claim which has been used to justify the riots, suggesting police are going soft on left-wing and Islamic protesters but hard on far-right white working-class protesters.
+He appeared to repeat conspiracy theories which critics claim are also being pushed by another friend of Mr Trump, Nigel Farage.

-Other far-right claims included an image comparing the treatment of three alleged rapists which suggested the Muslim man had avoided jail, but it turned out that the man identified was not guilty of the crime claimed.
+Other posts included an image comparing the treatment of three alleged rapists which suggested the Muslim man had avoided jail, but it turned out that the man identified was not guilty of the crime claimed.

 Mr Sunak has made no comment about the man he lauded who is now trolling Britain on social media.